API gateway vs load balancer: Key differences and when to use each

 Limitations to consider

-While API gateways suit a huge range of scenarios, they are not entirely without limitations.
+While API gateways suit a huge range of scenarios, they are not without limitations.
 They introduce greater processing overhead than is usually seen with a load balancer, for example, both due to the layer at which they operate and as a result of performing complex logic on requests and responses.

 Combining load balancers and API gateways